-And we’re getting all this information from ICAEW, from our association at the UK200 group, who we work with, from reading the accounting press and just from listening to what’s going on out in the world through business news.
+And we’re getting all this information from ICAEW, who we work with, from reading the accounting press and just from listening to what’s going on out in the world through business news.

 In terms of cyber security, what protection does the client have in terms of an attack?